What is a droopy eyelid?

 For children, ptosis surgery is typically performed under general anaesthetic.
 Patients should not have anything to eat or drink for at least six hours prior to the surgery.

-No, ptosis surgery is not painful.
-When the anaesthetic is injected under the eyelid, for a few seconds there will be a minor stinging sensation.
+No, the surgery is not painful.
+When the anaesthetic is injected under the eyelid, there will be a minor stinging sensation for a few seconds.
 During the procedure, you will not be able to feel pain.
 After surgery, you are likely to feel sore for up to 48 hours, but over-the-counter painkillers can help.

 How long is recovery from ptosis surgery?

 The recovery period after droopy eyelid treatment is quite minimal, with most patients being able to return to work soon afterwards.
-Working from home using a laptop can be undertaken the next day and may be preferable for some patients.If your work is particularly manual or involves any sort of heavy lifting, it is advisable to have 1-2 weeks of rest before returning to your job.
+Working from home using a laptop can be undertaken the next day and may be preferable for some patients.If your work is particularly manual or involves any heavy lifting, it is advisable to rest 1-2 weeks before returning to your job.

 After three months, the eyelid should be completely healed.